 Some tests require the approval of a professional/administrative party (for example, an infectious disease specialist).
 Orders for these tests will be suspended until the approval of the relevant party is received.

-The system will allow the previous result to be displayed to the ordering party and its decision on whether to place an order will alert the ordering party of a test for which there is a result within a period of time to be defined in addition to the existing result.
+The system will display the previous result to the ordering party.
+The ordering party will decide whether to place a new order.based For specific tests (to be defined) , the system will issue an alert if they weren’t ordered within a period of time (to be defined).

 The system will display automatically / upon demand previous results for the same patient, from other laboratory cultures or tests.